open-telemetry/opentelemetry.io/content/en/blog/2022/exponential-histograms.md

 ## Why use exponential bucket histograms

-On the surface, exponential bucket histograms don’t seem very different from explicit bucket histograms.
+On the surface, exponential bucket histograms don't seem very different from explicit bucket histograms.
 In reality, their subtle differences yield dramatically different results.